pmunts/muntsos/README.txt

 -   4 March 2025 -- Support for the BeaglePlay is now done.
 See
     Application Note #19 for more information.

+-   6 March 2025 -- Finally got around to completing a couple of loose ends for the Raspberry Pi CM5 on a CM5IO.
+This has proven to be a very nice setup.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development